Connecting gardeners in Tucson to classes, organizations, and gardening inputs in our community.

 - Desert Harvesters is a non-profit, grassroots effort which strives to promote, celebrate, and enhance local food and water security by encouraging the planting of rain along with indigenous, food-bearing, and perennial plants.

 - Feeding Tucson is a project of Sustainable Tucson.
-It’s goals are to: Identify ways to create a Complete Local Food System, Educate Tucsonans about the potential for creating a Secure Food Supply with our renewable rain, Champion the vision of transforming Tucson in a Food Oasis in the Sonoran Desert.
+Its goals are to: Identify ways to create a Complete Local Food System, Educate Tucsonans about the potential for creating a Secure Food Supply with our renewable rain, Champion the vision of transforming Tucson into a Food Oasis in the Sonoran Desert.
 The Feeding Tucson Champions’ Network is the network of volunteers who are finding ways to support local groups that are working for sustainable food security.

 - Native Seeds/SEARCH seeks to find, protect, and preserve the seeds of the people of the Greater Southwest so that these arid adapted crops may benefit all peoples and nourish a changing world.